-In the 1950 to 1975 period, some students (many of whom became the Inuit leaders that forged the path to the Nunavut Agreement) were given access to both new knowledge and skills from schooling and opportunities through the efforts of Elders, parents and other, to know their own culture and knowledge.
-They found space and support to retain their Inuktitut language skills while remaining fully in touch with Inuit knowledge and practices.
-For many of these students, paths opened for them to become Inuit leaders in negotiating the Nunavut agreement.
-The overwhelming result of the government education programs and policies was a failure in terms of the number of children who enjoyed school, maintained a sense of community and family, and found ways to apply the knowledge learned to daily life and material well-being.
+In the 1950 to 1975 period, public schools in Qikiqtaaluk gave the luckiest students, including many Inuit leaders, access to new knowledge and skills, while also retaining Inuktitut language skills and remaining fully in touch with Inuit knowledge and practices.
+When this happened, however, the school system played no part-it was due to the efforts of Elders, parents, and individual teachers, or to exceptional personal strengths.
+The overwhelming result of the government education programs and policies was failure in terms of the number of children who enjoyed school, maintained a sense of community and family, and found ways to apply the knowledge learned to daily life and material well-being.

-Many parents in the Qikiqtani Region were convinced by government administrators to give up their children for schooling with the promise that the experience would result in a good education and a chance to participate fully in future opportunities in the north.
+Many parents in Qikiqtaaluk were convinced by government administrators to give up their children for schooling with the promise that the end result would be both a good education and a chance to participate fully in future opportunities in the North.
 In the early 1950s and 1960s, parents were optimistic that government-provided education would resolve some of the challenges of living in settlements, even though they were always reluctant to leave children in small hostels or allow them to be sent to residential schools.

 Evidence of Inuit resistance to formal schooling and its impact on Inuit language and culture is present over and over again in archival records and in the testimonies to the QTC.
-The topdown method of managing schools and setting policies, however, meant that parents had little or no influence on the way children were taught or how formal education was integrated with Inuit culture and language.
+The top-down method of managing schools and setting policies, however, meant that parents had little or no influence on the way children were taught or how formal education was integrated with Inuit culture and language.
 The testimonies of Inuit at the QIA and QTC hearings showed how damaging and long-lasting the effects of these practices have been.
 Through tears, former students spoke of cultural dislocation and confusion, of abuse, and of missing their homes.
 Parents spoke of the horrors of watching their own children be taken away, of feeling forced to choose between a livelihood on the land, or a move to the settlement if only to be near their children.
 Together, they spoke of losing their traditions and practices, maintained so strongly in generations before.

 Inuit community leaders and political leaders in the 1970s were very vocal about the problems with the education system (controlled by then in Yellowknife) and its assimilation objectives.
-Parents and leaders sought to secure a role for Elders in the classroom and asked that more grades be offered in communities so only older students would need to go to Iqaluit.
-Even with these changes, however, the underlying school curriculum and administration was based on English-language instruction and a standardization of approaches across the territory.
+They sought to secure a role for Elders in the classroom, and asked that more grades be offered in communities so only older students would need to go to Iqaluit.
+Even with these changes, however, the underlying school curriculum and administration was based on English-language instruction and a standardization of approaches across the Territory.

-Reasons for the poor results of government schooling efforts and the suffering they caused among several generations in Qikiqtani include inadequate funding, a lack of serious commitment towards curriculum development, no strategy for training Inuit teachers, and hostility towards the use of Inuktitut and Inuit culture.
+Reasons for the poor results of government schooling efforts and the suffering they caused among several generations in Qikiqtaaluk include inadequate funding, a lack of serious commitment towards curriculum development, no strategy for training Inuit teachers, and hostility towards the use of Inuktitut and Inuit culture.
 The government aimed to change Inuit through formal education for a wage economy, so that, in the eyes of the government, Inuit would be like other Canadian citizens.
 At best, the government failed to provide an appropriate standard of education to achieve this goal.
 However, more devastatingly, the government imposed unquestioned Eurocentric values and, in the process, marginalized Inuit.
 Changes in education were brought too quickly and too forcefully.
-Attempts to consult Inuit about how they would like their values represented within their own education system came too late and were inadequate.
+Attempts to consult Inuit about how they would like their values represented within their own education system came too late and were imperfect.